opendatasoft/ods-documentation/source/sourcing_and_processing_data/processors/expression.rst

     Example of a mathematical function using the Expression processor

-Example of a conditionnal expression: the idea is to create a new column (e.g for filtering) which values depend on condition on values of another column of the dataset.
+Example of a conditional expression: the idea is to create a new column (e.g for filtering) which values depend on condition on values of another column of the dataset.
 Here, a new column named "Anomaly Detected ?" containing YES/NO, depends on the values of another column being in a certain range.

 .. ifconfig:: language == 'en'